 First of all, the companies involved in the merger or acquisition must apply to the Court and then schedule a general meeting of the shareholders of both companies.
-During the meeting, it is determined if it is required to arrange the liabilities between the shareholders and the creditors.
-It should be pointed out that the company being merged shall be wound up without going into liquidation and its assets must be transferred to the acquiring company.
+During the meeting, it is determined whether it is required to arrange the liabilities between the shareholders and the creditors.
+It should be pointed out that the merging company shall be wound up without going into liquidation and its assets must be transferred to the acquiring company.

 It should be pointed out that regarding public companies, the merger procedure will be the same except for minor changes in the merger plan which must contain: